 Published on June 10, 2021

-Nathanael Blake is a Postdoctoral Fellow at the Ethics and Public Policy Center.
+Henry Olsen is a Washington Post columnist and a senior fellow at the Ethics and Public Policy Center.